timskillman/pico-arcade/README.md

 - Asteroids
 - Roller ball (Using a GY271 sensor)

-All the ibraries and games are written in C++ as Python is typically too slow!
+All the ibraries and games are written in C++ as Python is typically too slow.

-#How to compile the picoarcade.uf2
+# How to compile the picoarcade.uf2

 **1. Create a directory**